suffolklibraries/sljekyll/_events/haverhill-2019-10-17-adult-elibrary.md

 breadcrumb: y
 ---

-An introduction to using our eLibary service and accessing the thousands of free adult’s titles.
+An introduction to using our [eLibrary](/elibrary/) service and accessing the thousands of free adults' titles.
 Part of Get Online Week at Haverhill Library.

 Come along & find out more about our free online services including:

-- eBooks & eAudio books (Overdrive &amp; Borrowbox)
+- eBooks & eAudiobooks (Overdrive &amp; Borrowbox)
-- music download service (Freegal)
+- music (Freegal)
 - films (Kanopy)
-- newspapers 7 Magazines (PressReader)
+- newspapers & magazines (PressReader)
-- information including Britannica
+- information, including Britannica